intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 #### Single-Instance Training

-##### Code Changes Highlight

-You'll only need to change a few lines of codes use Intel® Extension for PyTorch\* on training, as shown:
+To use Intel® Extension for PyTorch\* on training, you need to make the following changes in your code:

+1. Import `intel_extension_for_pytorch` as `ipex`.
-1. Use the `ipex.optimize` function, which applies optimizations against the model object, as well as an optimizer object.
+2. Use the `ipex.optimize` function, which applies optimizations against the model object, as well as an optimizer object.
-2. Use Auto Mixed Precision (AMP) with BFloat16 data type.
+3. Use Auto Mixed Precision (AMP) with BFloat16 data type.
-3. Convert input tensors, loss criterion and model to XPU.
+4. Convert input tensors, loss criterion and model to XPU, as shown below:

-The complete examples for Float32 and BFloat16 training on single-instance are illustrated in the sections.

 ```
 ...